eloquentlog/eloquentlog-cli/README.rst

 .. code:: zsh

-   # check code using all vet:xxx targets
+   # check code using all verify targets
-   % make vet:all
+   % make verify:all

 Test
 ~~~~